 Research shows that melatonin has strong antioxidant effects and may help strengthen the immune system.
 A 2013 scientific review called melatonin an “immune buffer” because it appears to act as a stimulant in an immunosuppressive condition — plus it also behaves as an anti-inflammatory compound when there’s an intensified immune response, like in the case of acute inflammation.

 7. Eases Jet Lag

-When a melatonin dosage above five milligrams was given, it did not produce any better results.
-Another key conclusion is that the timing of a melatonin dose is key because if it’s taken too early then it can delay adaptation to the new time zone.
+When a dosage above five milligrams was given, it did not produce any better results.
+Another key conclusion is that the timing is key because if it’s taken too early then it can delay adaptation to the new time zone.